Saturated fusion systems on $p$-groups of maximal class: Saturated fusion systems on maximal class -groups with abelian

 Set $G= \Aut_\F(\gamma_1(S))$.
-Then, we define by where $\beta$ in $\Aut_\F(S)$ and $\beta|_{\gamma_1(S)}=\alpha$.
+Then, we define by where $\beta$ in $\Aut_\F(S)$, $\beta|_{\gamma_1(S)}=\alpha$ and $\mu$ is as defined at the beginning of Section~\ref{sec: non excep g1}.
 In \cite[page 218]{p.index2} it is explained why $\mu_1$ (denoted $\mu_A$) is well-defined.
-If $X$ is a cyclic finite group and $n$ divides $|X|$, then $\frac 1 n X$ denotes the unique subgroup of $X$ which has index $n$.
+If $X$ is a finite cyclic group and $n$ divides $|X|$, then $\frac 1 n X$ denotes the unique subgroup of $X$ which has index $n$.
 Almost all the other notation that we require can be found in the introduction to Section~\ref{sec: non excep g1} one exception being the cyclic subgroups of $\Delta$ defined as whenever $k$ and $\ell$ are coprime.

 Suppose that $\F$ is a reduced saturated fusion system on $S$ where $S$ has maximal class, $\gamma_1(S)$ is abelian and $|S|=p^n > p^3$.
 Since we are primarily focussed on the cases when $\gamma_1(S)$ is $\F$-essential, we can sift through the results in \cite{p.index2, p.index3}.